Welcome to the Independent Art series, Episode 4, Mistake! This episode covers starting a new scene, angles, and making a mistake.

 Step 4 – Page 8 Art

 At this point, I worked with no breaks and kept going until the page is finished.

-‘Til next time!Affiliate:
+‘Til next time!Affiliates: